-Available in a modest (by Hublot’s standards, of course) 44.5 mm case made of micro-blasted black ceramic and resin, the Aero Bang Drive ACF features the three ACF colors: blue, gray and red.
-The dark blue colored luminescent substance covers all its hour markers, as well as parts of the open-worked hour and minute hands and even the small hands on all three chronograph totalizers.
+Available in a modest (by Hublot’s standards, of course) 44.5 mm case made of micro-blasted black ceramic and resin, the Aero Bang Drive ACF features the three ACF colors: blue, gray, and red.
+The dark blue-colored luminescent substance covers all its hour markers, as well as parts of the open-worked hour and minute hands and even the small pointers on all three chronograph totalizers.

 Even the sapphire crystal is marked with ACF’s logo, which is placed right above the small seconds sub-dial slightly detracting from the overall legibility.

 This limited edition features an unusual layout with its winding crown and chronograph push-pieces located at the left side (the original model has the elements located on the usual place at the right side of the case.)
 Not sure about normal people, but the design would great for natural-born lefties and those who are used to wear a timepiece on their right hands.

 Like, for example, Mr. Putin is especially fond of expensive Swiss-made timekeepers even though he can’t officially afford most of them.

 The chronograph is powered by the same Caliber HUB4200 in-house movement that comes inside all Aero Bang models.
-The heavily skeletonized caliber has a power reserve of pretty average 42 hours and consists of 252 parts and 27 jewels.
+The heavily skeletonized caliber has a power reserve of a pretty average 42 hours and consists of 252 parts and 27 jewels.